Borrelia Antibody (CSF)

 Nerve inflammation that causes pain

-Numbness or difficulty controlling muscles in some part of your body
+Numbness or trouble controlling muscles in some part of your body

-It's important to catch Lyme disease early because it can cause arthritis, heart and
+It's important to treat Lyme disease early.
+This is because it can cause:

 What other tests might I have along with this test?